brainflow-dev/brainflow/docs/SupportedBoards.rst

 **On Unix-like systems you may need to configure permissions for serial port or run with sudo.**

+**Breaking change in 5.21.x, by default Ganglion board will use `FW version 3 <https://openbci.com/forum/index.php?p=/discussion/3721/ganglion-firmware-upgrade>`_, if you have FW version 2, you can force it using BrainFlowInputParams.**

 To create such board you need to specify the following board ID and fields of BrainFlowInputParams object:

 - :code:`BoardIds.GANGLION_BOARD`
 - :code:`serial_port`, e.g. COM4, /dev/ttyACM0, etc
 - *optoinal:* :code:`mac_address`, if not provided BrainFlow will try to autodiscover the device
+- *optoinal:* :code:`other_info`, if not provided BrainFlow will use fw version 3, available options are: fw:auto, fw:2, fw:3
 - *optional:* :code:`timeout`, timeout for device discovery, default is 15sec

 Initialization Example: